 Information for Faculty

-Current and past class lists are available in WebAdvisor.
+Current and past class lists are available in Academic Planning.
 We do not provide printed rosters.
 Rosters are updated as soon as registration activity occurs.
 Rosters can be customized to include waitlisted students.
-You can Email an individual student, or the entire class directly from the roster page.
-There is also a Photo Roster available for each class.
+You can email an individual student, or the entire class directly from the roster page.
+There is also a Photo Roster available for each class in Academic Planning.
 (Please note: Blackboard listings are NOT the official class or grade roster).

-Students must have the signature of the course instructor and their faculty advisor in order to add or drop courses.
-Add/Drop is done through a paper course change form.
-It is the Student's responsibility to turn the completed form into the Registrar's Office before the deadline.
-During the add period, faculty must keep track of class size, since many students do not turn the add slips in right away.
+With the exception of Seniors, students must have the signature/electronic approval of the course instructor and their faculty advisor in order to add or drop courses.
+Seniors only need the approval of the course instructor.
+Add/Drop is done through an online process.
+It is the Student’s responsibility to submit the form and follow up on completion before the deadline.
+During the add period, faculty should keep track of class size, since students are not added or dropped until the form is completed by all parties.
 Faculty may add as many students as they wish, or if the course has reached capacity, tell students that the course is closed.

 Drop for Not Attending